dahaca/Re-siz-able/README.md

 ## What is it?

 Re-siz-able is a React library that gives your components an ability to become resizable.
+Mobile-friendly! 📱

 ## How?